My Path to being the First Woman on Beale’s Tactical Response Team

 |Downloads:

-This work, My Path to being the First Woman on Beale’s Tactical Response Team [Image 5 of 5], by SSgt Frederick Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, My Path to being the First Woman on Beale’s Tactical Response Team, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-My Path to being the First Woman on Beale’s Tactical Response Team